eagroom/IntroToRPresentation/index.md

 > * load the package into memory when you need to use it: library(packageName)

-> * Packages may ned to be updated as R upgrades
+> * Packages may need to be updated as R upgrades

 ---